kradyy/react-twitter-clone/README.md

-# Next.js + Tailwind CSS Example
+# Twitter - Next.js + Tailwind CSS

-This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
-It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).
+This is a Twitter clone built with Next.js and Tailwind CSS.
+It is a merely a learning project and will be updated as I learn more about Next.js and Tailwind CSS.
+Features available are the ability to login, logout, post tweets and comment on tweets.

+## See it live 😺

 ## Deploy your own